The character of the total power operation: The rational total power operation

-In this section we show that we can take the $\Aut(\qz)$-invariants of $\Po^{\phi}$ for any section $\phi$ and that the result is independent of $\phi$.
-The resulting ``rationalized total power operation" is a global power functor.
+In this section we prove that, for any section $\phi$, $\Po^{\phi}_{m}$ sends $\Aut(\qz)$-invariants to $\Aut(\qz)$-invariants and that the restriction of $\Po^{\phi}_{m}$ to the $\Aut(\qz)$-invariants is independent of the choice of $\phi$.
+The resulting ``rational total power operation" is a global power functor.